Pitch invaders from recent football matches handed over to police: Singapore Sports Hub

 "Regardless, the safety of players and fans are our number one priority and security checks are in place for anyone entering the stadium.
 Pitch invasions or other breaches of security will be dealt with severely and trespassers will be handed over to the police."

-Sports Hub said it has "learnt" from the incident but declined to disclose enhanced security measures to prevent potential offenders from "navigating through it".
+Sports Hub said it has "learnt" from the incident but declined to disclose enhanced security measures.

 "We have learnt from this incident and will continue to enhance security measures to ensure that both fans and players have the best experience," said Sports Hub.
 "Unfortunately, people who breach security measures will make the experience worse for all involved moving forward.”